mtuckerb/todos/Readme.md

 4. `cd todos && node watch.js`

 # Configuration
-You will need to change the watched dir in watch.js (I'll make that configurable in .env soon)
+You will need to create .env file and add `MARKDOWN_WATCH_DIR=` and whatever tree you want to monitor